-Yes, you'd be welcome to join a ride or two as a guest before joining - just show up at our meeting place and introduce yourself to one of our members, who will point you in the right direction for your chosen group.
+Yes, you'd be welcome to come along on a ride or two as a guest before joining - just show up at our meeting place and introduce yourself to one of our members, who will point you in the right direction for your chosen group.
 We would ask you to join after your second ride.
 Please read our Group Ride Safety & Etiquette guide before you come along.
 On some Sundays in Autumn we run 'reliability trials' instead of our normal Club rides - see Events for dates.
 Note rides are cancelled when ice/extreme weather is forecast.

 Where do your rides go?

 North, south, east and west!
 Our Sunday rides range from 30 miles up to 60+ depending on the group.
 Saturday rides are shorter: 25-35 miles.
 Some Sunday groups schedule longer rides from time to time.
 See the distance/speed criteria for each group here.
 Routes are often published in advance of the ride using the Club's Spond app (details given on joining).

 Most members ride road bikes (with drop handlebars), and a few use hybrids (flat handlebars).
 While not prohibited, mountain bikes may be unsuitable for faster road riding.
 Bikes must be fully roadworthy.

 Please note we do not allow bikes fitted with aero/tri-bars on our group rides.